isomerpages/isomerpages-govtech/pages/govtechturns7.md

 **6. Build for Good Community**

 The Build for Good community comprises of citizens who are passionate to build tech solutions to tackle everyday solutions in Singapore.
 Participating teams got to identify a problem statement, build prototypes and conduct user testing in a month-long hackathon, while receiving support and mentorship from our Open Government Products division.
 Winning teams get to receive sponsorship for further product development.
-Check the website to find out more about this initiative and to stay updated for their 2024 opening.

 <a href="https://go.gov.sg/gt7-buildforgood" target="_blank" style="background-color: #B41E8E; color: white; text-decoration: none; border-radius: 100px; padding-left: 20px; padding-right: 20px; padding-top:8px; padding-bottom:8px">Join the Build for Good Community</a>